In-Progress-M-Russo/CarND-Object-Detection-Lab/README.md

 ### Resources

-**IMPORTANT NOTE** on TensorFlow Model zoo: the original [Udacity lab](https://github.com/udacity/CarND-Object-Detection-Lab) used to make reference to the TensorFlow object detection [_model zoo_](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
-However, around July 2020 TensorFlow released the [model garden](https://github.com/tensorflow/models) that seems to have superseded the "zoo": at the moment I'm writing (mid-July 2020) the previous link to the zoo is actually not accessible anymore.
-However, two _specific_ zoos are now available, one for [TensorFlow V1](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) and one for [TensorFlow V2](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).

-The models referenced in the original notebook were generated with TF V1, and they are still accessible (the links are still working), however I updated all the links here in the readme and in the Julpyter notebook itself pointing to the model zoo with the reference to the current V1 zoo.
-Furthermore, [this](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) says that the models in the current zoo have been generated with TF 1.12.0, BUT when I used the available [Dockerfile](https://github.com/tensorflow/models/blob/master/research/object_detection/dockerfiles/tf1/Dockerfile) to set up a training environment I realised that the reference image uses  TF 1.15.2, so I updated the [`environment.yml`](./environment.yml) file accordingly.

 * TensorFlow **V1** object detection [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md)
 * [Driving video](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/advanced_deep_learning/driving.mp4)

+**IMPORTANT NOTE** on TensorFlow Model zoo: the original [Udacity lab](https://github.com/udacity/CarND-Object-Detection-Lab) used to make reference to the TensorFlow object detection [_model zoo_](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+However, around July 2020 TensorFlow released the [model garden](https://github.com/tensorflow/models) that seems to have superseded the "zoo": at the moment I'm writing (mid-July 2020) the previous link to the zoo is actually not accessible anymore (I opened an [issue](https://github.com/udacity/CarND-Object-Detection-Lab/issues/11) on the original lab).
+More in detail, two _specific_ zoos are now available, one for [TensorFlow V1](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) and one for [TensorFlow V2](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
+The models referenced in the original notebook were generated with TF V1, and they are still accessible (the links are still working), however I updated all the links here in the readme and in the Julpyter notebook itself to point to the current V1 zoo.

+Additionally, even of [this](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) says that the models in the current zoo have been generated with TF 1.12.0, all the references in the repo seem to actually indicate TF 1.15.2 including the [Dockerfile](https://github.com/tensorflow/models/blob/master/research/object_detection/dockerfiles/tf1/Dockerfile) available to set up a training environment.
+For that reason I updated the [`environment.yml`](./environment.yml) file accordingly.

 ### Tips
 - Some windows users have reported the driving video as playable only in Jupyter Notebook operating in Chrome browser, and not in media player or Jupyter Notebook operating in other browsers.
 In contrast the post-segmentation video appears to be operating across players and browsers.